thejasha/ScwabDemo/README.md

 # ScwabDemo

-Current state of application.
-More features are implemented on the base project, but I am currently working on improving them.
+Current state of the project.

 The website is being run in a Docker instance with a reverse proxy to redirect URL requests to the correct port on the server.